CO-FOUNDER | PARTNER

 T: 416 967 7100 ext.
 1-229

-In 2018, Carole was appointed by the federal Minister of Innovation to serve as a Digital Leaders in the national data and digital transformation consultations.
-As a Digital Leader, she consulted with various stakeholders across Canada to help inform the federal government’s first national Digital Charter that was announced on May 21, 2019.
+In 2018, Carole was appointed by the federal Minister of Innovation to serve as one of six Digital Leaders in the national data and digital transformation consultations.
+As a Digital Leader, she led consultations with businesses, academics, civil society and industry associations to help inform the first national Digital Charter that was announced on May 21, 2019.